Pair skating: Free skating

 According to the ISU, free skating for pairs "consists of a well balanced program composed and skated to music of the pair's own choice for a specified period of time".
 The ISU also considers a well-done free skate one that contains both single skating moves performed either in parallel (called "shadow skating") or symmetrically (called "mirror skating").
-It also should contain "especially typical Pair Skating moves" such as pair spins, lifts, partner assisted jumps, spirals linked harmoniously by steps and other movements.
+It should also contain "especially typical Pair Skating moves" such as pair spins, lifts, partner-assisted jumps, spirals linked harmoniously by steps and other movements.
+Its duration, for both senior and junior teams, is four minutes.

-A well-balanced free skate for senior pairs must consist of the following: up to three pair lifts, not all from the same group, with the lifting arm or arms fully extended; exactly one twist lift, exactly one solo jump; exactly one jump sequence or combination; exactly one pair spin combination; exactly one death spiral of a different type than what the skaters performed during their short program; and exactly one choreographic sequence.
-A well-balanced free skate for junior pairs must consist of the same elements required for senior teams, but with a maximum of two jumps and their death spiral does not have to be different to what they performed in their short program.
-Its duration, like the other disciplines, is four minutes for senior teams, and three-and-one-half minutes for junior teams.
+A well-balanced free skate for senior pairs must consist of the following: up to three pair lifts, not all from the same group, with the lifting arm or arms fully extended; exactly one twist lift, exactly one solo jump; exactly one jump sequence or combination; exactly two different throw jumps; exactly one pair spin combination; exactly one death spiral of a different type than what the skaters performed during their short program; and exactly one choreographic sequence.
+A well-balanced junior pair free skating program must consist of the following elements: a maximum of two lifts that must be from different groups, with the lifting arm or arms fully extended; a maximum of one twist lift; a maximum of two different throw jumps; a maximum of one solo jump; a maximum of one jump sequence or combination; a maximum of one death spiral; and a maximum of one choreographic sequence.

+After the 2026—2027 season, senior pair teams had to include the following elements in their free skate: a maximum of two lifts from different groups, with the lifting arm or arms fully extended; a maximum of one twist lift, a maximum of one choreographic pair lift; a maximum of one solo jump; a maximum of one jump sequence or combination; a maximum of two different throw jumps; a maximum of one death spiral of a different type than what the skaters performed during their short program; and a maximum of one choreographic pair spin.
+The free skating program for junior pair skaters after 2026 contained the same elements, but instead of performing a choreographic sequence, they had to perform a maximum of one choreographic pair spin.

 Anastasia Mishina and Aleksandr Galliamov hold the highest pair free skating program score of 157.46 points, which they earned at the 2022 European Championships.